Understanding 2E Kids

 Minimum Accommodations

-But, this is a starting point.
-I suggest that you join parent groups and work within your community to find what works.
-Hoagies Gifted is one of the best known gifted resources for families.
+But this is a starting point.
+I suggest you join parent groups and work within your community to find what works.
+Hoagies Gifted is one of the best-known gifted resources for families.

-- The curriculum must be at a challenging level; it must be engaging and preserves self-efficacy.
+- The curriculum must be at a challenging level; it must be engaging and preserve self-efficacy.

 - To provide full curriculum access, the information must be offered in alternative ways such as demonstrations, videos, and hands-on learning, among others, and using assistive technologies, as necessary.